 In the first example YYYYY can be 00000 through 99999.
 Once they run out of barcode numbers, they need to get another prefix and start over with that one.

-The majority of POS systems (Point of Sale – Electronic Cash Registers) in the US and Canda can only read UPC numbers.
+Most POS systems (Point of Sale – Electronic Cash Registers) in the US and Canda can only read UPC numbers.
 They are not set up to read EAN numbers that are used in the rest of the world.
-Products that are sold in Europe, Australia, Asia or other parts of the world are usually imported by an American or Canadian company, are private labeled or relabeled and include a UPC barcode.
+Products that are sold in Europe, Australia, Asia or other parts of the world are usually imported by an American or Canadian company, are private labeled or relabeled, and include a UPC barcode.

-Using the same example as above, a British company selling products in any countries excluding US and Canada will have barcodes that look like this
+Using the same example as above, a British company selling products in any country, excluding US and Canada, will have barcodes that look like this

 5 0XXXXX YYYYYZ